CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Health.md

 more services.
 Click the checkbox next to the service you want to remove from the data.
 In this example, we have unchecked Licenses.

-{{% imgOld 16 %}}
+{{< figure src="/images/netq/filter-sys-hlth-in-tbl.png" width="500" >}}

-This grays out the associated chart and temporarily removes the data related to that service from the table.
+This removes the checkbox next to the associated chart and grays out the title of the chart, temporarily removing the data related to that service from the table.
+Add it back by hovering over the chart and clicking the checkbox that appears.

 ## View Network Services Health